GustavoHerreira/SaveAndServe/README.md

 # SaveAndServe

+> **Important Note**: This repository contains an AI-generated prototype project that serves as a mockup for the final product.
+It is designed to demonstrate the platform's potential features and user interface through a front-end only implementation with mock data.
+This prototype should not be considered production-ready code, but rather a visual and functional representation to guide the development of the actual product.

 SaveAndServe is a platform designed to connect food donors/vendors with recipients, helping reduce food waste and serve those in need.
 This project implements a front-end only solution using HTML, Bootstrap, and JavaScript without any frameworks.

 ## Project Overview